MrQR-me/docs/FormBuilder/Content.md

 ## Media Content
 {: .text-purple-000 }

-Select <button class="button button2">ADD CONTENT</button> to open the Add Content Panel.
-Add a title for your media, select `Media` in the Type Drop Down Box.
+Add a title for your media, then select `media` in the 'type' drop down box.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_Type_Media.png "Type - Media")

-Select <button class="button button2">SELECT MEDIA</button> to choose you image, video or take a photo or video using your devices camera.
+Select the <button class="button button2">SELECT MEDIA</button> button to choose an image or video from your photo library.
+Alternatively, you can take a photo or video using your device's camera.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_Select_Media.png "Select Media")

-Once you have selected you Media please wait for the image upload to complete.
-Once complete you will see the image Icon. you can delete the image or add more media.
+Once you have selected your media, please wait for the image or video upload to finish.
+Once complete, you will see the image icon.
+At this point, you can delete the image, add more media, or select the <button class="button button1">SAVE</button> button.

 ![Content](/assets/images/Forms/MrQR_Form_Content_Media.png "Media")